jhorowitz1996/6483classwebsite/README.md

 # 6483classwebsite

-Jennifer Horowitz Harvard Graduate School of Design (GSD) Class Website
+# Jennifer Horowitz Harvard Graduate School of Design (GSD) SCI 6483 Class Website #

 This course consists of the following topics: